Last Updated on December 15, 2020 by Susheel Chandradhas

 White diffused area next to a light source, or circles of light radiating out from a light source that’s directly in the photograph’s frame.

-- Light that is focussed by the lens starts falling-off towards the edges.
+- This is a because of the way in which the lens has been engineered.
+Light that is focussed by the lens starts falling-off towards the edges.
+Some vintage lenses have quite severe vignetting.

-- Filters on a wide-angle lens infringing on the corners of the frame
+- Filters on a wide-angle lens are sometimes visible as blurry dark vignetting in the corners of the frame.

 - All lenses have some degree of vignetting.
 The expensive ones just have less.